Opening

 Home Chef’s Customize It feature is what makes this work for moms.
 Don’t like chicken?
 Swap it for steak.
 Hate Brussels sprouts?
 Replace them with broccoli.
 My mom swaps proteins constantly because she gets bored eating the same thing, and Home Chef lets you change almost every component of a meal.
 You’re not locked into whatever the recipe says.

-They also have Oven-Ready meals (dump everything on a sheet pan, bake for 25 minutes, done) and the Tempo extension for prepared meals that heat in 2-3 minutes.
+They also have Oven-Ready meals (dump everything on a sheet pan, bake for 25 minutes, done) and Fast & Fresh options when she has even less energy.
 The Family Plan scales to 4-serving increments, which matters if your mom’s feeding more than just herself.
 Home Chef is backed by Kroger, so the coverage is solid and the ingredient quality is consistent.

 Pros:

-• 60+ weekly dishes. biggest variety in the mid-range price
+- 60+ weekly dishes, big variety in the mid-range price

-• Oven-Ready and Tempo options for different energy levels
+- Oven-Ready and Fast & Fresh options for different energy levels

 Cons: